 In 1/0, you can become a ghost.
 However, it is possible to commit true suicide by "pulling a Ribby" by getting lost in your own imagination.
 A character can also be deanthropomophised, or turned back into whatever they were created from.

-In The Order of the Stick, this is what happens to "immortal" creatures like imps and elementals if somebody manages to kill them, because they have no soul that can continue on into the afterlife.
+This is what happens to "immortal" creatures like imps and elementals if somebody manages to kill them, because they have no soul that can continue on into the afterlife.
 It's noted at one point that this means "mortal" creatures like humans are actually less afraid of death than "immortal" creatures, because they know they'll continue on in some form and may even get resurrected at some point.
 Celia mentions that she'd just become one with the Plane of Air.

 It's also stated to be the fate of anyone destroyed by the Snarl, though there's evidence that this may not be true.

-As the characters live in an RPG Mechanics Verse (and know it), it's been noted that this isn't always the case, that the rules of what happens to Outsiders (the immortal creatures of the Outer Planes) if they're killed keeps getting changed.
+As the characters live in an RPG Mechanics Verse (and know it), it's been noted that this isn't always the case, and that the rules of what happens to Outsiders (the immortal creatures of the Outer Planes) if they're killed keeps getting changed.

 Offhandedly mentioned in Misfile.
 Oddly enough, it's not a universal rule.

 Ramael: When a human dies, it's like getting an eternal vacation.
 A dead angel is just dead.

 In Slightly Damned, while Medians keep their bodies in the afterlife, Sakido informs Rhea (and the audience) that Angels and Demons have no afterlife.
 She dies 15 pages later.